 Why This Matters

-The proposed relocation of Pre-K and grades 6-8 from WES isn’t just a budget adjustment—it’s a fundamental change that could have lasting impacts on our students, families, and community.
+The proposed relocation of grades 6-8 from WES isn’t just a budget adjustment—it’s a fundamental change that could have lasting impacts on our students, families, and community.

-By removing both the youngest and oldest students from WES, enrollment would drop significantly, making the school more vulnerable to eventual closure.
+• By removing 6-8 students from WES, enrollment would drop significantly, making the school more vulnerable to eventual closure.
 If WES closes entirely, Westford students would have to travel outside of town for their entire education.

 A local school keeps Westford a strong, vibrant community—once it’s gone, it’s nearly impossible to get back.